 5. Entertainment Expenses - Keep very good records on business meals and other entertainment expenses, noting who, when, where, and for what purpose.
 Ask for a receipt at each expenditure and note the circumstances on or with the receipt.
 Entertainment expenses are almost always scrutinized by the Internal Revenue Service.
 Talk with your tax accountant so that you understand the rules before incurring significant entertainment expenses.

 Thank you for taking the time to read our page.
 Beyond resource articles, we offer numerous services designed to make opening and running your company easy.
-We can help you form an LLC in New Mexico, act as your registered agent in New Mexico, help set up a virtual office, and help forward your mail.
+We can help you form an LLC in New Mexico, act as your registered agent in New Mexico and help set up a virtual office.